Baba Buddha

-Baba Buddha (Gurmukhi: ਬਾਬਾ ਬੁੱਢਾ; bābā buḍhā; lit. meaning "wise old man"; 6 October 1506 – 8 September 1631) was a prime figure in early Sikhism.
+Baba Buddha (Gurmukhi: ਬਾਬਾ ਬੁੱਢਾ; bābā buḍhā; lit. meaning "wise old man"; 6 October 1506 – 8 September 1631 or 1571–1631) was a prime figure in early Sikhism.
+He is likely the origin of the bhai tradition of Sikhism and is also known as Bhai Buddha.
+As a contemporary of seven Sikh gurus, he personally installed four of them to the guruship.

 Early life

-He was born to a Randhawa Jat family in 1506 in the village of Kathu Nangal in Amritsar.
+He was born to a Randhawa Jat Hindu family in 1506 in the village of Kathu Nangal in Amritsar.
 His father's name was Sugha Randhawa and his mother was named Mai Gauran.
 His birth name was Bura (Gurmukhi: ਬੂੜਾ; būṛā).

 As a child, while grazing cattle outside his village, he met Guru Nanak.
 He asked Guru Nanak many questions regarding life and death, such that, at his young age, Guru Nanak blessed him with the name Buddha, as he spoke as if he were a wise elder.
+He had been a follower of Guru Nanak since the Kartarpur chapter.

 Spiritual career

 He was one of the earliest Sikhs of Guru Nanak, and performed the formal coronation ceremonies of the five Sikh gurus who succeeded Guru Nanak; Guru Angad, Guru Amar Das, Guru Ram Das, Guru Arjan, and Guru Hargobind.

+Buddha was consulted during the compilation of the Sikh scripture.
 On installation of the Adi Granth, a compilation of Sikh scripture, at Sri Harimandir Sahib on August 16, 1604, Bhai Buddha was appointed the first Granthi by Guru Arjan.

 When Bhani (daughter of Guru Amar Das) had a jagir land grant (consisting of 500 biggas) of productive agricultural land bestowed upon her by the Mughal emperor Akbar, Baba Buddha was administrator of the land.
 The land became known as 'Beer Baba Buddha Ji' as a result.
 The land had a gurdwara constructed upon it, was used for farming, and educational activities.

 Ganga, wife of Guru Arjan, sought out Baba Buddha for his blessings when Ganga desired to give birth to a son in-order to have an heir to the guruship.
 After a failed first attempt, Baba Buddha eventually granted her wish and blessed her.
 Guru Hargobind was born to Ganga after this blessing.